 5. LA Confidential (1997)

 Curtis Hanson’s masterful adaptation of James Ellroy’s sprawling novel about police corruption in 1950s Los Angeles boasts three of cinema’s most memorable cops in Guy Pearce’s morally upstanding Ed Exley, Kevin Spacey’s fame-hungry Jack Vincennes and Russell Crowe’s violent, damaged Bud White.

-Ellroy himself may not have been a fan (“[The movie] is about as deep as a tortilla,” the writer once grumbled).
-Still, most disagreed, with the film grossing $126 million against a $35 million budget and winning a heap of awards, including a Best Supporting Actress Oscar for Kim Basinger and a Best Adapted Screenplay gong for Brian Helgeland.
+Ellroy himself may not have been a fan, and he described it as, “about as deep as a tortilla.”
+Still, we disagree, and with the film grossing $126 million against a $35 million budget and winning a heap of awards, including a Best Supporting Actress Oscar for Kim Basinger and a Best Adapted Screenplay gong for Brian Helgeland, we’re not alone.

 Norman Jewison’s twisty race drama has lost little of its power in the 54 years since it walked away with the Best Picture Oscar.
-Rod Steiger is great as the racist, gum-chewing Mississippi Sheriff, Bill Gillespie (he scooped the Academy Award for Best Actor that year).
+Rod Steiger is great as the racist, gum-chewing Mississippi Sheriff, Bill Gillespie and he scooped the Academy Award for Best Actor that year.